GautamSingh6599/GautamSingh6599/README.md

 - 👋 Hi, I’m Gautam Singh, a sophomore at IISER Kolkata.
-- 👀 My interests include 🤖 Algorithms, 📈 Stochastic Calculus, 💰 Derivatives Pricing, 📈 Alpha Generation, 🏀 Sports Analytics, and 🤖 Machine Learning.
+- 👀 My interests include 🤖 Algorithms and 🤖 Machine Learning.
 - 🌱 C++ & Python.
-I mostly use 💻 Computational Methods to solve problems in 🧮 Mathematics and 🌌 Physics.
+I mostly use 💻 Computational Methods to solve problems in 🧮 Mathematics.
 - 📫 How to reach me - [gautam6599123@gmail.com](mailto:gautam6599123@gmail.com)